 Bridging Scholarship and Pedagogy in Jewish Studies

-The Initiative on Bridging Scholarship and Pedagogy in Jewish Studies was a multi-year research initiative of the Mandel Center.
-The initiative was grounded in the following three convictions:
+Bridging Scholarship and Pedagogy in Jewish Studies was a multi-year research initiative of the Mandel Center from 2003 to 2013.
+The project was grounded in the following three convictions:

 Teachers of Jewish Studies at all levels and settings share common questions and may productively engage in collaborative inquiries, even if they arrive at different answers.